loreanvictor/tmplr/README.md

 Running `tmplr` is basically as safe as downloading a bunch of files into a specified folder.
 Templating recipes can only read values from [controlled contexts](#contextual-values) and user prompts, and can only modify contents of files in the same directory by replacing string values from values read.
 Recipes CAN NOT ACCESS OR MODIFY any file outside the current directory.
-Note that they do get access to your environment variables, but can only use those values to modify contents of some files in the local directory.
+Note that they DO get access to your environment variables.

-If you are getting a template from an untrusted source, it is safe to exectue `tmplr`, but it is NOT SAFE to run any subsequent commands, as those commands might execute some mallicious scripts sneaked in during templating process.
-For example, a mallicious template might sneak in some packages in `package.json` that will sneak out some information on pre-install scripts.
-Note that this is still inherently as unsafe as simply cloning a repository and then running its scripts (which you shouldn't do unless you trust the authors).

 <br/><br/>